Mixture of Multicenter Experts in Multimodal AI for Debiased Radiotherapy Target Delineation: Introduction

 \section{Introduction}

-The integration of artificial intelligence (AI) into clinical practice is increasingly recognized for its potential to enhance patient care, particularly in fields where precision is critical, such as radiation oncology \cite{huynh2020artificial, liu2023artificial}.
+\IEEEPARstart{T}{he} integration of artificial intelligence (AI) into clinical practice is increasingly recognized for its potential to improve patient care, particularly in fields where precision is critical, such as radiation oncology \cite{huynh2020artificial, liu2023artificial}.
 AI has shown promise in automating and improving critical aspects of radiation therapy, such as target volume contouring and treatment planning, including determining the scope and dose of treatment from a patient's planning computed tomography (CT) scan \cite{harrison2022machine, oh2024llm, rajendran2024auto}.
-However, a significant challenge remains: ensuring the generalizability of AI models across diverse institutional healthcare settings.
-As shown in Fig.~\ref{fig_intro}(a), variations across centers, such as differences in regional populations, imaging modalities, and clinical protocols, contribute to the difficulty of applying pre-trained AI models developed in one context to distinct data distributions in others.
+However, a significant challenge remains: ensuring the generalizability of AI models in diverse institutional healthcare settings.
+As shown in Fig.~\ref{fig_intro}(a), variations between centers, such as differences in regional populations, imaging modalities, and clinical protocols, contribute to the difficulty of applying pre-trained AI models developed in one context to distinct data distributions in others.

 Recent advancements have begun to tackle this challenge by incorporating multimodal data considerations into AI models.
 In radiation therapy, target volume delineation requires more than just visual cues; factors such as patient's surgical history, pathology, and disease-specific biomarker levels are also essential.
 Multimodal AI models, which combine clinical context with imaging data, have demonstrated superior generalization capabilities across various datasets compared to their unimodal models.
 This is attributed to the crucial role of clinical text, typically presented in a structured format, in improving the generalizability of AI models across various types of datasets.
-Promising outcomes of multimodal models have been demonstrated across various cancer types \cite{oh2024llm, rajendran2024auto}.
-Moreover, the advancement of large language models (LLMs) in medicine \cite{zhang2024generalist, zhou2024generalist, singhal2022large} has accelerated the development of multimodal AI, improving generalizability across different imaging modalities and institutional settings.
+The promising results of multimodal models have been demonstrated in various types of cancer \cite{oh2024llm, rajendran2024auto}.
+Moreover, the advancement of large language models (LLMs) in medicine \cite{zhang2024generalist, zhou2024generalist} has accelerated the development of multimodal AI, improving generalizability across different imaging modalities and institutional settings.